-We’ve worked in the cabinet industry for several decades and we’ve seen trends come and go, national and regional preferences, which cabinet door designs are timeless, and which materials stand up well to daily use.
-We used this experience and knowledge to create our Cabinet Door Buyers Guide detailing the top considerations when picking a cabinet door style and material.
+We’ve worked in the cabinet industry for several decades and have seen trends come and go, national and regional preferences, which door designs are timeless, and which materials stand up well to daily use.
+We used this experience and knowledge to create our Cabinet Door Buyers Guide detailing top considerations when picking a cabinet door style and material.

 What material do you prefer visually and what characteristics do you need in your material?

-Wood characteristics to consider include wood hardness (see TaylorCraft’s Wood Hardness Rating Scale), grain pattern, stain absorption qualities, color (when new and over time as some wood color, cherry and walnut particularly, changes when aged) and stability (tendency to expand/contract, warp or split).
+Wood characteristics to consider include wood hardness (see TaylorCraft’s Wood Hardness Rating Scale), grain pattern, stain absorption qualities, color (when the wood is new and as it ages over time as some wood color, cherry and walnut particularly, changes when aged) and stability (tendency to expand/contract, warp or split).

 Where are your cabinets going?